kktjs/markdown-react-code-preview-loader/core/README.md

 1. `mdx:` special identifier prefix
 2. `mdx:preview` Controls whether to perform example indexing, and obtain the required example object through the corresponding line number.
 3. `mdx:preview:demo12` Uniquely identified by `demo12`, accurately obtain the `example code` or `example component object` of the index.
+4. `mdx:preview:&code=true&border=0` pass the parameters for the rendering layer to use.

 ```markdown
 \```tsx mdx:preview